Header Ad Section

 1. Pods

-• Each worker node hosts multiple pods, and each pod contains one or more containers.
+• Each worker node hosts multiple pods, and also each pod contains one or more containers.

 • Kubernetes does not manage individual containers; instead, it manages pods.